zuri-lang/zurilang.org/src/standard/os.md

 #### create\_dir(path, permission, recursive)

-Creates the given directory with the specified permission and optionaly add new files into it if any is given.
+Creates the given directory with the specified permission and optionally add new files into it if any is given.

 ##### Parameters